gzomer/alex-bot/README.md

 ### Amazon Kendra

-I'm not going to explain in details how to deploy a **Kendra** index because AWS docs does a good job on this.
+I'm not going to explain in detail how to deploy a **Kendra** index because AWS docs do a good job on this.

 You need to follow two steps: